 Top 20 Books and Whitepapers on Artificial Intelligence

-Whether you have spent a couple of years being an Artificial Intelligence insider, or you would like to be one, the following AI books and whitepapers will keep you up to date with what is trending in the industry.
+Whether you’ve spent decades being an artificial intelligence guru, or would like to be one, the following AI-related materials will keep you in the know regarding the latest trends.

 Artificial Intelligence Books: